alphabetical guide to the Rotary

 Raffle Within Uppingham we normally hold a weekly raffle.
 All proceeds go into the club’s general account and may be transferred to the Club Charity account if not required for Business purposes

 Rotaract An organisation set up by Rotary in 1968 for young people of between 18 and 30 years old.
 The name is derived from Rotary in action.
-At present there are no Rotaract Clubs in Rutland.
+At present there are no Rotaract Clubs in Rutland although a new initiative with the National Citizens Service may result in an increased flow of young persons into Rotaract.

 Rotary International (RI) The organisation of which every Rotary club is a member.
 Until 1922 it was the International Association of Rotary Clubs.

 The President of RI has reached the top job after many years of service to Rotary.
-He (there has been no she yet but it can only be a matter of time) is effectively appointed by an RI Nominating Committee (by 31 January) but only after a consultation process in which individual clubs may put names forward (by 31 December).
+He/she is appointed by a RI Nominating Committee (by 31 January) but only after a consultation process in which individual clubs may put names forward (by 31 December).
 The office is held for one Rotary year.
-What might put many people off is the need to devise a novel and pithy but not too excruciating slogan to give the year a theme.
+The next RI President will be Jennifer Jones, of Canada, who will be RI’s first female president.

 RI has a Board of Directors comprising seventeen members: